 “It is the small things in life which count; it is the inconsequential leak which empties the biggest reservoir.” – Charles Comiskey

-Almost every day, you will find a Cortado or Timbalero SeaTeam member netting plastic that we find floating in the water.
+Almost every day, you will find a Timbalero SeaTeam member netting plastic that we find floating in the water.
 It’s so easy to walk past, and yet.
 As cruisers, we feel we must make a conscious decision to either ignore it or do something about it.

 In 2014, we started a community service mission we call “SeaTeam.”
 So far, we have pulled thousands of pieces of plastic out of the sea that will never again threaten our waterways or wildlife. *(see our blog post: “Every Piece Counts”)